donalm/git-workflow-demo-tepqxy/README.md

 This might all work on Windows, but that's untested.

 1. Fork this project on gitlab, and clone it to your workstation.
-1. Create a virtualenv for the modules in the dev-requirements.txt file, and enable it.
+1. Create a virtualenv called 'venv' for the modules in the dev-requirements.txt file, and enable it.

 You should now be able to run `tox` in the project's base directory, and the tests for the project will run.
 One of the tests should fail, and both `black` and `flake8` will complain